emo44/easypy-desktop/README.md

 - No time limits
 - Intended for development and testing

-"The only Python GUI builder that compiles to EXE in one click."

 Get it here:
 https://emosoft.gumroad.com/l/easypydesktop

-Python + Pyside6 Visual Builder For Windows
 ---

 ## 📌 About This Repository